Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 We use the [*hash_extender*](https://github.com/iagox86/hash_extender) tool that supports SHA1.

 We already have the format `--format sha1`, the original signature `--signature` and we want to start by adding just a char `--append A`.
-We still miss two information:
+We still miss two pieces of information:
-* the original data, let's hope that it is the most obvious `user=demo`
+* The original data, let's hope that it is the most obvious `user=demo`
-* the length of the secret, let's bruteforce it!
+* The length of the secret, let's bruteforce it!

 For example, here is the output for two `--secret` lengths:
 ```shell_session